tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 procedural programs we'd end up applying it in very few cases.

-So, I just put the `new Error` line to the imperative version to try 🤭 to go "fully imperative" to get the difference between both approaches in this study case, but it's obviously not required to "build" an object instead of passing a simple struct.
+So, I just put the `new Error` line to the imperative version to try 🤭 to go "fully imperative" to get the difference between both approaches in this case study, but it's obviously not required to "build" an object instead of passing a simple struct.

 ## After Advanced Refactorizations